15 great late-fall getaways

 This part of Lake Superior is beloved year-round, almost too much during summer and peak fall color.
 But certain people love it just as much in late fall, when skies turn threatening and the gales of November whip giant waves against the shore.

 That's when you'll want to rent a cozy cabin with a big stone fireplace and a picture window.

 Since most of the Superior Hiking Trail is closed for the firearms deer season in early November, we like to go between the Minnesota school break over the third weekend of October and the start of hunting in early November.

 After that, during hunting season, hike instead on the Superior Hiking Trail in Duluth, where you also can watch salties and ore boats coming and going.

 You can't get bored here, especially if you're a fan of craft beer or fine art.
 There are dozens of craft breweries in Minneapolis alone, with even more in the metro area.
 There's a cluster in northeast Minneapolis, which hosts the giant Art Attack studio tour and festival in early November.

 In the downtown theater district, go to a Broadway musical or see a famous performer.

 This pretty town along the St. Croix River is a favorite weekend destination for Twin Citians.

-It's best known for its shopping, especially antiques and antiquarian books, and for the painted-lady Victorians that line its hills.
-But it's also got a wineries and breweries to visit and trolley tours to take.
+It's best known for its shopping, especially antiques and antiquarian books, and for the painted-lady Victorians perched on its hills.
+But it's also got wineries and breweries to visit and trolley tours to take.

 The great thing about beach towns is that they're packed in summer — leaving lots of hotel rooms for the contrarians who come in late fall.